Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: True discovery guarantee using closed testing

 \begin{lemma} $\mathbf{g}^I_{\phi} = \mathbf{d}^I_{\phi}$. \end{lemma}

-The expressions (\ref{def d}) and (\ref{def_g}) are very useful for constructing methods with true discovery guarantee.
+The expressions (\ref{def d}) and (\ref{def g}) are very useful for constructing true discovery guarantee procedures.
 Local tests tend to be easy to specify in most models, as each local test is a test of a single hypothesis, so that standard statistical test theory may be used.
-Given a suite of local tests, (\ref{def d}) or (\ref{def_g}) takes care of the multiplicity.
-A computational problem remains, of course, if $|I|$ is large, since direct application of (\ref{def d}) and (\ref{def_g}) takes exponential time.
-Often, however, shortcuts are available that allow faster computation \citep{Goeman2011, Goeman2017}.
-We'll see an example in Section \ref{sec KR}.
+Given a suite of local tests, (\ref{def d}) or (\ref{def g}) takes care of the multiplicity.
+A computational problem remains: direct application of (\ref{def d}) or (\ref{def g}) takes exponential time.
+Often, however, shortcuts are available that allow faster computation \citep{Goeman2011, Goeman2017, Dobriban2018}.
+We'll see examples in Sections \ref{sec HC} and \ref{sec KR}.

-Comparing (\ref{def d}) and (\ref{def_g}), the single step expression of \cite{Genovese2006} is clearly more elegant.
+Comparing (\ref{def d}) and (\ref{def g}), the single step expression of \cite{Genovese2006} is clearly more elegant.
 However, the link of (\ref{def d}) to closed testing is valuable because it connects true discovery guarantee procedures to the enormous literature on closed testing \citep[see][for an overview]{Henning2015}.
-We found that the detour via effective local tests is often profitable in practice because expressions for $\mathbf{d}^I_{\boldsymbol\phi}(S)$ can be easier to derive through expressions for $\boldsymbol\phi_S^I$, as we shall see in Section \ref{sec KR} \citep[also][]{Goeman2017, Hemerik2018}.
+The detour via effective local tests is often profitable in practice because expressions for $\mathbf{d}^I_{\boldsymbol\phi}(S)$ can be easier to derive through expressions for $\boldsymbol\phi_S^I$ \citep{Hemerik2018, Goeman2017}.